dong-hao/EM3DVP/README.md

 ```

 ## UNITS
-currently the internal unit here is the 'practical' one, as used in most survey files (mV/km/nT) for E/B.
+The internal unit here is the 'practical' one, as used in most survey files (mV/km/nT) for E/B.
 To convert to Ohm (used by Weerachai's code) one needs to multiply the values by ~796.
 To convert to V/m/T (used by ModEM) one needs to multiply the values by 0.001

 ## SIGN
-currently the internal time harmonic sign convention is plus (+), or exp(i\omega t).
+The internal time harmonic sign convention is plus (+), or exp(i\omega t).
 Be careful when you need to deal with data with (-) convention.

 ## ERRORS
-currently the internal error here is standard deviation, it worths noting that most of the survey file formats use variance.
+Currently the internal error here is standard deviation, it worths noting that most of the survey file formats use variance (this code used variances as well before 2017).
 WARNING: I haven't touched that part for WSINV3D format, there must be some potential bugs lurking somewhere.

 ## HOW TO GET UPDATED